-Further checks online allowed me to be more precise concerning the history of Krausmann’s Tavern of Montreal.
-The essential points in my last post are correct, but I add below considerable detail including from a beer standpoint.
+Further checks allow me to be more precise concerning the history of Krausmann’s Tavern in Montreal.
+The main points in my last post are correct, but I add below considerable additional detail, including from a beer standpoint.

-Lorraine is primarily a French province, yet with some German influence via its Moselle part and adjoining Alsace which has a distinctly Germanic feel to this day.
+Lorraine in France is mainly French in culture but with some German influence via its Moselle part and the adjoining Alsace has a distinctly Germanic tone to this day.

-Lorraine Cafe may have been felt a good name for a primarily German restaurant in Montreal given its dual French and German associations.
-Also, there is a town called Lorraine in Quebec – I was there two days ago attending a wedding.
+Lorraine Cafe may have been considered a good name for a German-style restaurant in Montreal given the dual French and German associations.
+Also, there is a town called Lorraine in Quebec – I was there only two days ago in fact, attending a wedding.

 The family expanded hotel-keeping to Toronto and owned Krausmann Hotel at King and Church Streets – the location is now an empty lot as the building was taken down in 1970.